Starting A Store Checklist:

 - Ultimate Guide To E-Commerce Conversion Rates by ConversionXL

 - On Glamour by Virginia Postel

-- Terry is using BigCommerce, and Travis is using Volusion.
-We’ll probably use Shopify in a future project but that’s still TBD.
-You can’t go wrong with either BigCommerce or Shopify.
+- Terry is using Shopify, and Travis is using Volusion.
 Shopify tends to be more fashion-forward and have sharper design themes along with a super sharp developer community.
 BigCommerce has more functionality baked into the cart where you’d need to add 3rd-party apps for Shopify.

 - Spaces: If you need a quick landing page to test new ideas and collect payment, check out Spaces.
 It’s a lightweight and easy way to take an idea from concept to sales within minutes.
 They handle all the hosting, checkout, and bandwidth so you can just focus on your products.
 Compared to setting up a shopping cart, this is one of the quickest ways to have a landing page and start making sales.
 It works for digital, physical, and even monthly subscription products.
 The first USD $50 you earn each month is always free of charge.
 If you earn more, then $9 per month + 3% transaction fee.

 Fulfillment & Shipping